sellorm/awesome-blogdown/README.md

 If you do end up using it for something, let me know, I'd love to hear about it!

+## Site build and deployment

+The site is built and deployed by manually trigerring the `CI` GitHub action.

+Site hosting is handled by Netlify.

 ## License